dariasmyr/dariasmyr/README.md

 - Diagrams (Use-case and Sequence Diagram), Plant UML for software design.
 - Research into OAuth2 flow for user authentication and authorization.
 - RBAC and ABAC access control models.
-- Implementing web communication by HTTP protocol.
+- Implementing web communication by HTTP protocol (REST).

 ---